 - Gen Z: 47%

-Here are 10 Gen Z email marketing tips for small businesses to get you started.
+Here are 10 Gen Z email marketing tips to get you started.

 If it wasn’t already evident, email marketing to Gen Z isn’t useless and it’s unlikely to go anywhere anytime soon – so don’t forget to make use of it!